isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 **12. I prepaid for my event or tour.
 Does the Act apply to prepayments as well?**

 * It is possible that the prepayment may be considered a deposit for the purposes of the Act.
 This depends on the terms of your contract.
-If the prepayment is considered a deposit for the purposes of the Act, the reliefs applicable to deposits will apply (see (d)).
+If the prepayment is considered a deposit for the purposes of the Act, the reliefs applicable to deposits will apply (see FAQ (5)).

 * If you and your vendor are unable to agree, either of you may make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
 This can potentially include a determination that the prepayment is considered a deposit for the purposes of the Act and should be restored, and how it should be dealt with.
 Please click [here](/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms